vivek-vishwanath/xv6/instructions/lab3.md

 - FIFO policy processes always run before RR policy processes
 - Within a scheduling policy, the highest priority process will always run first.
-If two processes share priority, then they will run in the buffer-order (as specified in the scheduler specification).
+If two processes share priority, then they will run in scheduler order (as specified in the scheduler specification).
-- When a new process becomes runnable, if it should run before the current process, your scheduler should immediately shift to it (with one exception, in "Nit").
+- When a new process becomes runnable, if it should run before the current process, your scheduler should immediately preempt the currently running process and shcedule it (with one exception, in "Nit").

 ##### Nit:
 If another process becomes a better candidate than the currently running process